-- Encourage equality, diversity and inclusion in the workplace as they are good practice and make business sense - Create a working environment free of bullying, harassment, victimisation and unlawful discrimination, promoting dignity and respect for all, and where individual differences and the contributions of all staff, and volunteers, are recognised and valued.
+- 1. Encouraging equality, diversity and inclusion in the workplace is simply good practice and make business sense - Create a working environment free of bullying, harassment, victimisation and unlawful discrimination, promoting dignity and respect for all, and where individual differences and the contributions of all staff, and volunteers, are recognised and valued.

-This commitment includes training managers and all other employees (whether paid or unpaid, about their rights and responsibilities under the equality, diversity and inclusion policy.
+This commitment includes training managers and our staff/volunteers, about their rights and responsibilities under the equality, diversity and inclusion policy.
 Responsibilities include staff/volunteers conducting themselves to help the organisation provide equal opportunities in employment, and prevent bullying, harassment, victimisation and unlawful discrimination.

-All staff/volunteers should understand they, as well as their employer, can be held liable for acts of bullying, harassment, victimisation and unlawful discrimination, in the course of their employment, against fellow employees, customers, suppliers and the public
+All staff/volunteers should understand that they, as well as the charity, can be held liable for acts of bullying, harassment, victimisation and unlawful discrimination, in the course of their work/employment, against fellow employees, users, suppliers and the public.

-Take seriously complaints of bullying, harassment, victimisation and unlawful discrimination by fellow volunteers, employees, customers, suppliers, visitors, the public and any others in the course of the organisation's work activities.
+3. Take seriously complaints of bullying, harassment, victimisation and unlawful discrimination by fellow volunteers, employees, users, suppliers, visitors, the public and any others in the course of the charities work activities.